Engaging patients and carers in commissioning at HQIP

 The HQIP team found their contributions valuable and thoughtful, SUN members gave feedback showing that they thought their opinions were considered and that they felt part of the team.

-Please contact Kim Rezel to find out more about PPI in the commissioning process.
+Please contact Kim Rezel to find out more about engagement in the commissioning process.